Ingrid Bergman: Biographical stage plays

 Bergman was portrayed by her daughter, Isabella Rossellini in My Dad is 100 years Old (2005).
-In 2015, Notorious', a play based on Hitchcock's Notorious has been staged at The Gothenburg Opera.
+In 2015, Notorious', a play based on Hitchcock's Notorious was staged at The Gothenburg Opera.
 Bergman's Italian period has been dramatised on stage in the musical play which is titled, Camera; The Musical About Ingrid Bergman.
 It was written by Jan-Erik Sääf and Staffan Aspegren and performed in Stockholm, Sweden.